 The diamond solitaire engagement ring has always been a timeless and classic choice.
 Although this iconic setting type compliments any diamond shape, there are some factors to consider when picking one.
 Let’s see how to choose a diamond solitaire ring that dazzles with its simplicity and beauty.

 A diamond solitaire is a type of ring that contains a single diamond without any extra diamonds or other gemstones around the centre stone or the shank of the ring.

 In general, the term “diamond solitaire” can be referred to all jewellery types, including earrings and necklaces, with just one diamond.
 In other words, this simple and clean design is about the centre stone.

-It is also worth mentioning that nowadays the term “diamond solitaire” can also be referred to rings that feature a single centre diamond and a pavé band.
-In such a case solitaire is used to indicate that the ring features just one centre stone without extra stones around it.
+It is also worth mentioning that nowadays, the term “diamond solitaire” can also be referred to as rings featuring a single centre diamond and a pavé band.
+In such a case, solitaire is used to indicate that the ring features just one centre stone without extra stones around it.

 The diamond solitaire is a classic and timeless engagement ring design that has been around for decades.
 In fact, diamond solitaire rings are the most popular engagement rings given.
 As well as engagements, solitaire rings are beautiful gifts to celebrate special occasions such as an anniversary, a birthday or any personal accomplishment.

 Choosing a Diamond for a Solitaire Ring